-Toyota was quick to respond with the loan of an Avensis Auto Tourer Estate, which means the Roaming Service team can visit up to seven more Treetops patients each evening and help with symptom or pain management.
+Toyota was quick to respond with the loan of an Avensis Auto Tourer Estate, which means the Roaming Service team can visit up to seven more Treetops patients each night and help with symptom or pain management.
 The team have full PPE and care kit.

 Treetops provides nursing care and emotional support for adults with life-limiting conditions such as cancer, neurological conditions, and heart and respiratory conditions.